TCU September Lightning Complex: Effects

 Mandatory evacuations displaced residents in and around Chinese Camp, California.
-The blaze destroyed dozens of homes and damaged historic structures in the Gold Rush–era town, though landmarks such as the 1854 church, post office, and Chinese Camp Store were spared.
+The “6-5” blaze destroyed dozens of homes and damaged historic structures in the Gold Rush–era town, though landmarks such as the 1854 church, post office, and Chinese Camp Store were spared.
+Additional evacuations occurred in the communities of Vallecito and Murphys in Calaveras County when the “2-7” threatened those towns and residences surrounding them.

 One firefighter was injured when a fire engine was overturned near the fire, and he was brought to a local medical facility.
 His condition was not immediately disclosed.

 The fire prompted the closure of California State Route 49 near Chinese Camp and portions of California State Route 120, as well as the shutdown of multiple local roads in Tuolumne County.
-Evacuation orders were issued by Cal Fire for several zones in Tuolumne and Calaveras counties, including areas surrounding Chinese Camp, Moccasin, and parts of Jamestown.
-Currently, more than 3,000 structures are threatened by the wildfire.
+Evacuation orders were issued by CAL FIRE for several zones in Tuolumne and Calaveras counties, including areas surrounding Chinese Camp, Moccasin, and parts of Jamestown.
+Up to 3,000 structures were threatened by the wildfire.